Tuesday, September 25, 2018

 one God, for ever and ever.
 Amen.

-• The Gospel today presents the episode in which the relatives of Jesus and also his Mother want to speak with him, but Jesus does not pay attention to them.
-Jesus had problems with his family.
+• The Gospel today presents the episode in which the relatives of Jesus and His mother want to speak with Him, but Jesus does not pay attention to them.
+Jesus had problems with His family.
 Sometimes the family helps one to live the Gospel and to participate in the community.
 Other times, the family prevents this.
 This is what happened to Jesus and this is what happens to us.

 • The situation of the family at the time of Jesus.
-In the time of Jesus, the political social and economic moment or the religious ideology, everything conspired in favour of weakening the central values of the clan, of the community.
+In the time of Jesus, the political social and economic moment or the religious ideology, everything conspired in favor of weakening the central values of the clan, of the community.
 The concern for the problems of the family prevented persons from being united in the community.
-Rather, in order that the Kingdom of God could manifest itself anew, in the community life of the people, persons had to go beyond, to pass the narrow limits of the small family and open themselves to the large family, toward the Community.
+Rather, in order that the Kingdom of God could manifest itself anew, in the community life of the people, persons had to go beyond, to pass the narrow limits of the small family and open themselves to the large family, toward the community.
 Jesus gives the example.
-When his own family tried to take hold of him, Jesus reacted and extended the family (Mk 3, 33-35).
-He created the Community.
+When His own family tried to take hold of Him, Jesus reacted and extended the family (Mk 3:33-35).
+He created the community.

 • The brothers and the sisters of Jesus.
 The expression “brothers and sisters of Jesus” causes much polemics among Catholics and Protestants.
 Basing themselves on this and on other texts, the Protestants say that Jesus had more brothers and sisters and that Mary had more sons!
 The Catholics say that Mary did not have other sons.
 What should we think about this?
-In the first place, both positions: that of the Catholics as well as that of the Protestants, start from the arguments drawn from the Bible and from the Traditions of their respective Churches.
+In the first place, both positions: that of the Catholics as well as that of the Protestants, start from the arguments drawn from the bible and from the traditions of their respective Churches.
 Because of this, it is not convenient to discuss on this question with only intellectual arguments.
 Because here it is a question of the convictions that they have and which have to do with faith and sentiments.
 The intellectual argument alone does not succeed in changing a conviction of the heart!
 Rather, it irritates and draws away!
 And even if I do not agree with the opinion of the other person, I must respect it.
-In the second place, instead of discussing about texts, both we Catholics and the Protestants, we should unite together to fight in defence of life, created by God, a life totally disfigured by poverty, injustice, by the lack of faith.
-We should recall some phrase of Jesus: “I have come so that they may have life and life in abundance” (Jn 10, 10).
-“So that all may be one so that the world will believe that it was you who sent me” (Jn 17, 21).
+In the second place, instead of discussing texts, both we Catholics, and the Protestants, should unite together to fight in defense of life, created by God, a life totally disfigured by poverty, injustice, by the lack of faith.
+We should recall some phrase of Jesus: “I have come so that they may have life and life in abundance” (Jn 10:10).
+“So that all may be one so that the world will believe that it was You who sent Me” (Jn 17:21).
 “Do not prevent them!
-Anyone who is not against us is for us” (Mk 9, 39.40).
+Anyone who is not against us is for us” (Mk 9:39.40).